-Forbes recently released its list of the 400 richest Americans.
-This year, the list is particularly notable, because you had to be at least a billionaire to be included.
+Each year, Forbes releases its list of the 400 richest Americans.
+The list was particularly notable in 2006, because you had to be at least a billionaire to be included.

 As you might expect, a significant number of the folks on the list made their fortunes by investing.
 That subset includes Warren Buffett (worth $46 billion), Carl Icahn (worth $9.7 billion), and Jim Simons (worth $4 billion).

 So here's important lesson No. 1: You can make a lot of money if you learn to manage your portfolio like a pro.